marneymallory/Portfolio/readme.md

 Double click 'index.html' to open it in your web browser

 ### Open via Bash/GitBash:
-Clone this repository onto your computer: git clone {PUT_REPO_HERE}
-Navigate into the 'friday-project' directory, and open in Visual Studio Code or preferred text editor code .
+Clone this repository onto your computer: git clone git@github.com:marneymallory/friday-project.git Navigate into the 'friday-project' directory, and open in Visual Studio Code or preferred text editor code .
 Open 'index.html' in Chrome or preferred browser
-To see my live website go to https://github.com/marneymallory/friday-project/blob/gh-pages/index.html
+To see my live website go to https://marneymallory.github.io/friday-project/)

 ### Known Bugs:
 - 'skills' and 'hobbies and interests' sections not perfectly centered.